Best Whey Protein Quick Summary Points

 If price is secondary to your training goals, then steer clear of blends containing whey protein concentrate, unless the whey protein concentrate is one of the newer generation types that contains di, tri and oligo peptides.
 Such whey protein concentrates are typically listed as “cross flow microfiltered and/or ultrafiltered whey protein concentrate”.

-Products such as Elemental Nutrition’s WPI, Maxs WPI and Redback Rapid WPI’s are examples of pure whey protein isolate powders that are best suited to have post-training.
-Alternatively, products such as Optimum Nutrition’s Platinum Hydro Whey, Maxs Reload HGF and BNRG Proto Whey represent the premium post-workout whey proteins containing only whey protein hydrolysate.
+Products such as Elemental Nutrition’s Xtreme WPI is an example of a pure whey protein isolate powder that is best suited to have post-training.
+Alternatively, products such as Dymatize ISO 100 represent a premium post-workout whey protein containing only whey protein hydrolysate.
 These whey proteins provide you with the most potent anabolic stimulus to augment your weight training.

 Whey Protein Manufacturers and Suppliers